-Sometimes they don’t affect your credit score at all.
-Other times they can affect it by up to 5 points.
-However, having too many can indicate to a creditor that you are desperate and may be in trouble financially.
+Sometimes inquiries don’t affect your credit score at all.
+Other times they can affect it by up to 5 points each.
+However, having too many inquiries on your credit report at once can indicate to a creditor that you are desperate for money and may be in trouble financially.

-Credit bureaus group multiple inquiries together
+Do credit bureaus group multiple inquiries together?

 The same goes for credit cards and auto loans.
 These multiple inquiries do not affect the credit score as long as they occur within a 30-45 day period.

-If you’re not applying for too many types of loans at the same time, then you should never have to really worry about disputing inquiries.
-Just leave them alone.
+If you’re not applying for too many types of loans at the same time, then you probably won’t have to worry about disputing inquiries — you can just leave them alone.

 How can I remove inquiries from my credit report?

-If you prefer to dispute them on your own, follow the instructions on our Credit Inquiry Removal Letter page.
+Here’s a complete list of instructions on our Credit Inquiry Removal Letter page.